Oxy-Client/Client/README.md

 # Features
 - Screenshare prove / OBS and Discord share with extra feature called: "Fake Cursor" to hide the cursor when your in the gui while screen sharing.
+- Easy to use "Detach" feature also called "Un-Inject" to completly remove Oxy from the Injected Programm.
 - Legit Features that wont get you banned like: Aim Assist has build in anti ban checks.
 - Clean User Interface to make it easy for new users.
 - Easy to use Modules with much settings.